 "Adding a Business Master’s degree to your CV increases your lifetime earnings more than any other postgrad Master’s qualification."

 Mark Whittington, Head of Business SchoolStudying with the University of Aberdeen lets you develop and showcase an exceptional range of skills and determination that enable you to excel in today’s competitive business world.
-Over 96% of graduates enter work or further study within 6 months.

 The university’s main library – the Sir Duncan Rice Library – contains over a million volumes, more than 300,000 e-books and over 21,000 journals.
 It has been named one of the top 20 'spellbinding' university libraries in the world (The Independent, 2013).